Q. What is a health science center?

 A. Traditional prerequisites include courses in English, history, government, psychology, philosophy, math, human development, nutrition, anatomy, physiology, microbiology and chemistry.
 For more details regarding course work, visit the traditional program page.

 Q. What are the prerequisite courses for the second degree program?

-A. Second Degree prerequisites include mandatory Texas common core curriculum courses and 25 hours of Nursing Science courses in human development, math, nutrition, anatomy, physiology, microbiology and chemistry.
+A. Second Degree prerequisites include mandatory Texas common core curriculum courses and Nursing Science courses in human development, math, nutrition, anatomy, physiology, microbiology and chemistry.
 For more details regarding coursework, visit the second degree program page.

 Q. Do all of the prerequisite courses have to be completed before I can apply to your programs?

 A. No. Students must have 38 hours of the prerequisite coursework completed prior to the application deadline, 11 hours of which must come from a combination of math, anatomy, physiology, microbiology, or chemistry.
 Any outstanding prerequisites may be in progress during the application period but must be completed prior to the start of classes for the program.
 Students will be required to list all course work planned or in progress on the application.
 Acceptance offers will be contingent on successful completion of all of these courses with a grade of “C” or better.

 Q. Where should I take the prerequisite courses?

 A. Any accredited two- or four-year college or university is acceptable, but an institution with strong science departments is suggested.